A completeness criterion for the common divisor graph on $p$-regular class sizes: The results

 The following two lemmas adapt the ideas of \cite[Lemmas 2.3 and 2.4]{BCHP} for the graph $\Gamma_p(G)$.
 We include their proofs for the sake of thoroughness.

-\begin{lemma} Let $G$ be a $p$-separable group, for a given prime $p$.
+\begin{lemma} Let $G$ be a group, and $p$ be a prime.
 Suppose that $\Gamma_p(G)$ is $k$-regular for some $k\geq 1$.
 If there exists a non-central $p$-regular element $x\in G$ such that $|x^G|$ is a prime power, then $\Gamma_p(G)$ is a complete graph. \end{lemma}

 \begin{proof} If $|x^G|$ is a power of a prime $q$ (which may be equal to or different from $p$), then its $k$ neighbours are also divisible by $q$, and thus $\mathcal{N}(|x^G|)\cup\{|x^G|\}$ is a clique of $\Gamma_p(G)$.
 Let us suppose, by contradiction, that $\Gamma_p(G)$ is not complete.
 Since $\Gamma_p(G)$ is connected by the previous lemma, there exists a $p$-regular element $y\in G\smallsetminus \ze{G}$ such that $|y^G|$ not divisible by $q$ but $|y^G|$ is adjacent to a neighbour of $|x^G|$.
 That neighbour has therefore degree at least $k+1$, which is certainly not possible. \end{proof}